Dr. Bidisha Sharma

 Research Interests:

-• Plant –Microbe interaction with special emphasis on endophytes and mycorrhizae. • Microbial diversity with special interest in diversity and ecology of arbuscular mycorrhizal fungi (AMF) especially, in pristine forests and cultivated areas.
+Plant -Microbe interaction with special emphasis on endophytes and mycorrhizae.
+Microbial diversity with special interest in diversity and ecology of arbuscular mycorrhizal fungi (AMF) especially, in pristine forests and cultivated areas.
+Plant pathogens of local importance (North-East India).

 Phone: 9854758304